akuklev/LiterateKotlin/README.md

 Following Python, Scala 3, and Markdown, we propose significant indentation for multi-line function literals.
 Indentation-based structure sticks out above everything else, so we want to go a step further: unlike in Python, indentation should take precedence over comments, quoted literals and brackets. **This approach massively accelerates incremental parsing: code blocks can be delineated extremely quickly without prior parsing and processed independently.**

-We propose to fix block indentation to two whitespaces once and for all, while treating any other number of indenting whitespaces (1 or >2) as a continuation of the previous line:
+We propose to fix block indentation to two whitespaces once and for all, treating any other number of indenting whitespaces (1 or >2) as a continuation of the previous line:

 ```Kotlin
 fun example(files : List<File>,